kapouer/matchdom/README.md

 Appends string if value is not null or not empty.

-### lower: and upper:
+### case:low|up|caps

-Shorthands for toLowerCase, toUpperCase string methods.
+Shorthands for lowercase, uppercase.

-### cap

-Capitalizes the string value.
+Caps means: capitalize each sentence separated by a dot and whitespace (requires unicode support in regexp).

 ## flow control filters